Salamuri: Types of salamuri

 In Georgia, there are two kinds of salamuris preserved till the present day: reeded and unreeded salamuri.
 These two kinds of salamuri differ in their timber, form, sound range and resonance.
 The unreeded salamuri represents a pipe of approx. 380-400mm in length.
-It has 8 front keys and sometimes one key on the back side.
+It has 8 front keys and sometimes one key on the backside.
 The first front key is placed 13 cm. apart from the head, but the other 6 front keys are separated by equal distance (3 cm).
 It is often made from cane, apricot-tree, reed and elder.
-It becomes slightly narrower towards the end, to blow in comfortably.
-The unreeded salamuri has a diatonic scale of one octave.
-By overblowing, its compass increases.
+It becomes slightly narrower towards the end to form a mouthpiece.
+The unreeded salamuri has a diatonic scale of one octave; however, this range can be somewhat extended by overblowing.
 The unreeded salamuri is mainly used in parts of east Georgia (Kakheti, Kartli, Meskheti, Tusheti and Pshavi).
-But the reeded salamuri represents a wooden pipe of 23–36 cm. in length with a cut-off head.
-As usual, it has 8 front keys and one back key (between front first and second keys).

-The reed of salamuri is a small tap (1,2-1,5 cm) inside the pipe.
-Reeded salamuri is more often made out of walnut and apricot trees.
-Despite the fact that the reeded salamuri is smaller than the unreeded one, its technical abilities are considerably higher (richer sounding and larger sound range).
-It is more difficult to design the reeded salamuri and requires master's experienced hand.
-The salamuri has a diatonic scale of one octave.
-By overblowing, its compass increases.
+The reeded salamuri also has 8 front keys and one back key (between front first and second keys), and it has the same chromatic range as the unreeded version.
+The reed of this salamuri is a small tap (1,2-1,5 cm) inside the pipe.
+Reeded salamuri are more often made out of walnut and apricot trees.
+Despite the fact that the reeded salamuri is smaller than the unreeded one at 23–36 cm, it has a wider sound range and can be described as "richer-sounding."
+It is more difficult to design the reeded salamuri and requires mastery in carving it.
 The wood material for salamuri should be proportionally grown up, straight, carefully cut down and drilled from the beginning to the end.
-The hollow and surface should be well polished.
-Then they would cut the pipe's head and attach the instrument's reed to this place.
+The hollow and surface should be well-polished.
+Then the head of the pipe is cut and the reed is attached in its place.
 On the surface, the area of reed is a bit cut off.
-Only from this air way the air should be emitted, that is why the blowing part (neck) is entirely closed.
+Only from this air way the air should be emitted, which why the blowing part (neck) is entirely closed.
 Then they cut 8 oval front keys along the instrument's reed.
 They should be separated from each other by equal distance (2 cm).
 The 9th key is cut out on the opposite side of the pipe (between first and the second keys).
-Thus, the salamuri is divided into three parts: the head or neck part, body or the key part and the ending.
+Thus, the salamuri is divided into three parts: the head or neck part, the body, and the bottom opening.
 Each of them has its own size and a certain interrelation.
-The closer the first key is to the reed of the instrument the more high-pitched sound is produced.
+The closer the first key is to the reed of the instrument, the more high-pitched sound is produced.
 Salamuris are usually played by men.
 The reeded salamuri is widely spread all over Georgia.
-Salamuri started its existence in pastoral atmosphere.
-Consequently, salamuri's repertoire mainly consists of shepherd melodies.
+As an instrument, the salamuri expresses a pastoral atmosphere; consequently, the salamuri's repertoire mainly consists of shepherd melodies.
 It was often accompanied combined with “Doli” (drum).